marcus67/little_brother/README.md

 ## Internationalization

-The application uses the PIP package `Flask-Babel` to provide internationalization for the web frontend, Currently, the following languages are supported or currently in preparation:
+The application uses the PIP package `Flask-Babel` to provide internationalization for the web frontend.
+Currently, the following languages are supported or currently in preparation:

 | Flag                                                           | Language      | Locale | Status         | Translation provided by |